 4. Zero calorie drinks are NOT good for you.
 How these drinks are advertised makes my blood boil!
-See an earlier article Cola and Zero Calories The artificial sweeteners used in these drinks have be shown to stimulate the appetite.
+The artificial sweeteners used in these drinks have be shown to stimulate the appetite.
 Avoid them!

 5. Lean cuts of meat provide you with good amounts of nutrients including protein, but even lean cuts of meat contain fat which is high in calories.
 If you are not a vegetarian, you can still enjoy your meats—just cut back on the quantity whilst you increase your coloured vegetables.
 Consider joining Meat Free Mondays.